Musings & Ideas

 So what got me to this place?

-Standing on the doorstep of 2026, I got to thinking… what got me to this exact place?
+Standing in the foyer of 2026, I got to thinking… what got me to this exact place?
 In true “work-mode me” fashion, I documented with bullet points.
 (I know y’all appreciate them in our teeny attention span reality)

 • Hustling.